infinitelambda/minikube-airflow/README.md

-# Delux Airflow deployment with Minikube
+# Production-like Airflow Development Environment on Minikube
 This is a everything you need to deploy Airflow on minikube.

 The default setup is using local logging with an NFS server.